 - The 2010 Themed Conference, Religion, Mysticism and Heresy in Italian Culture, was held at the Palazzo Pesaro Papafava, Venice, 16-17 April 2010.
 The programme is available for download in PDF format.

 - The 2008 Themed Conference, Transmissions and Transformations of Italian Culture, took place at the Institute for Germanic and Romance Studies, University of London, on 25-26 April 2008.
 The programme and abstracts are available for download in PDF format.

-HOSTING THE SIS THEMED CONFERENCES
+HOSTING THE SIS BIENNIAL CONFERENCES

 The Society holds an annual Postgraduate Colloquium.
 See this page for further details.